angelcam/arrow-client/README.md

 ## Features

-- Automatic RTSP service discovery
+- Automatic RTSP and MJPEG service discovery
 - Zero-conf IP camera connection
+- Remote access to HTTP-based IP camera admin interfaces
 - Connection to Angelcam cloud services secured using TLS v1.2
 - Secure pairing with your Angelcam account

 ## Usage

 The application requires `/etc/arrow` directory for storing its configuration file generated on the first start.
-The directory must also contain a file named `rtsp-paths` in case the network scanning feature is enabled.
-The file should contain RTSP paths that will be checked on an RTSP service discovery.
-You can use the `rtsp-paths` file from this repository.
+The directory must also contain files named `rtsp-paths` and `mjpeg-paths` in case the network scanning feature is enabled.
+The files should contain RTSP paths and MJPEG paths that will be checked on service discovery.
+You can use the files from this repository.
 In order to start the application, you have to pass address of the Angelcam Arrow Service and certificate file for the service verification.
 Address of the Angelcam Arrow Service is:

 ```
 arr-rs.angelcam.com:8900